 - Use classroom rules as a way to teach children about including everyone.

 - Show children how they can include others in their play.

 - Praise children when they try to include others.

-Using the idea of Universal Design for Learning, introduced in Lesson 4, Sandall and Schwartz (2008) identify eight types of curriculum supports for children with special needs and children learning English.
+Using the idea of Universal Design for Learning, introduced in Lesson 4, Sandall and Schwartz (2008) identify eight types of curriculum supports for children with dis/abilities and children learning English.
 You can use the chart in the Apply section of this lesson to think of ideas to support children in your class.